 This setting will still present you with a security warning before downloading files.
 Voice Podcast and Voice Board may require the medium setting to work.
 You can move the security setting back to high again when finished.

 Sometimes, problems with any webpage (including Learning@Griffith) can be solved by clearing your browser cache.
 (Note that you should not do this if you are in the middle of completing a Test, or have any unsaved / unsubmitted text on screen.
 We have special instructions available for preparing for an online Test.)

-If you are requested to try clearing your browser cache, refer to the instructions for clearing the cache in Firefox (if you are using Firefox).
+If you are requested to try clearing your browser cache, refer to the instructions for clearing the cache in Firefox or clearing the cache in Chrome (depending on which browser you are using).
 If you are using a different browser, you can look in your browser's Help menu or search on the Internet for information on managing that browser's settings.